benishouga/tiny-context/README.md

 - Easy to implement with less code.
 - Easy to understand. (like React Context API with Hooks)
-- Easy to create async action and async generator action.
-(I think it's like redux-saga.)
 - Easy to test.
 (Only test a stateless implementation.)
 - TypeScript friendry.
 (Strict type checking.)